togethercomputer/OpenChatKit/README.md

 Please see [the training README](training/README.md) for more details about customizing the training run.

-## Converting weights to Huggingface format
+## Converting weights to Hugging Face format

-Before you can use this model to perform inference, it must be converted to the Huggingface format.
+Before you can use this model to perform inference, it must be converted to the Hugging Face format.
 Run this command from the root of the repo to do so.

 ```shell
 mkdir huggingface_models \